Home

 Sources: Reiter 2005, p.
 65; http://www.pk.lueneburg.de/gedenkstaette/KFA1.jpg

 After 1945 the British military government as well as the German authorities conducted investigations into "euthanasia" deaths in Lower Saxony.
 Dr. Bräuner's successor filed a criminal complaint with the state attorney's office in Celle in 1945 in which he pointed at a high mortality rate, especially for children with over 30%.
 In 1947 the director furnished information to the state secretary of health (Volksgesundheit und Wohlfahrt) about 662 children who had been admitted to the special children's war, of whom 421 had died.
-The state attorney's office in Hanover solicited testimonies from both physicians but concluded its investigations concerning the murder of the children in the "special children's ward" for a lack of evidence in 1949 - despite (see on this and the following, Reiter 1997, pp. 17-18; Suesse and Meyer, 1988, pp. 225-33).
+The state attorney's office in Hanover solicited testimonies from both physicians but concluded its investigations concerning the murder of the children in the "special children's ward" for a lack of evidence in 1949 (on this and the following, Reiter 1997, pp. 17-18; Suesse and Meyer, 1988, pp. 225-33).
 The trial concerning the involvement of institutions in the Province of Hanover in 1950 at Landgericht Hanover only concerned itself with Lüneburg in so far as adult patients were transferred to T4 killing centers as part of T4, and the head of the Hanover provincial administration (Landeshauptmann), Dr. Gessner, was acquitted.
 The issue of "children's euthanasia" did not arise, and even for being the director of the facility during this time Dr. Bräuner was not charged with a crime.
 Responses to the verdict are reported in Suesse and Meyer (1988, p.
 230).

 In the early 1960 as part of the investigations concerning the culpability of Hans Hefelmann Dr. Bräuner surprisingly admitted to having killed children in the special children's ward at Lüneburg to the state attorney's office at Frankfurt.
 The Frankfurt office then asked the state attorney's office at Hanover to take up its investigations again, and the request was passed on to the state attorney's office in Lüneburg.
-As part of the state attorney's office investigation there, Dr. Baumert, too, admits to having had children killed, and so does a nurse.
+As part of the state attorney's office investigation there, Dr. Baumert, too, admitted to having had children killed, and so did a nurse.
 The preliminary investigations were concluded in December 1964.

 Local interest in "euthanasia" (including children's euthanasia) arose in the early 1980s.
 The chief journalist of the local newspaper and local historian Helmut Pless provided a somewhat detailed account of the "euthanasia" murders of children in a book on Lüneburg in 1945 (Pless 1982).
-In the fall of 1982 the association "Nazi Assumption of Power in Lüneburg ("Arbeitskreis 'Machtergreifung' in Lüneburg) formed and put together an exhibit for January 1983 as the 50th anniversary of the Nazi assumption of power.
+In the fall of 1982 the association "Nazi Assumption of Power in Lüneburg ("Arbeitskreis 'Machtergreifung' in Lüneburg") formed and put together an exhibit for January 1983 as the 50th anniversary of the Nazi assumption of power.
 The working group "psychiatry" within the association wanted to report about "euthanasia" murders in the clinic (including those of children).
 As a response the state welfare office of Lower Saxony directed the director of the clinic not to contribute to the exhibit and claimed that records were no longer extant, only to be embarrassed by the fact that the association found out that the records had been sent back to the clinic after the state attorney's investigations had concluded its investigations and were in fact found there (see Pörksen and Waller 1984; Pörksen 1989).

 picture of leveled graves